Heba-Alrubaye/WebApplication/README.md

 ## How to use your system(both for the web application and with REST API):
+- git clone the project
+- Need to run 'npm install' to download the necessary packages
+- Then run node app.js to run the application from the terminal

 ## What the interface is (both for the web application and with REST API):
-## There are two interfaces in our system.
+### There are two interfaces in our system.
 -Web Application:
  - Administrator user for the site
  - Basic user ie. customers